Node.js: Difference between Development and Production Environments

 What is an Environment in Programming?

-An environment in programming refers to the state of a computer.
+An environment in programming refers to the context or configuration of a system.
 It is usually determined by the programs that are running and other basic software and hardware characteristics.
+The environment encloses the various tools, resources and functionality a developer has access to while developing software or application.

 Since every staging environment has its own purposes and policies, it depends on the organization or the developer what all environments their applications undergo.